Specifications for the Polini Thor models

 Every 25 hours

 - Change redrive oil (change every year, at a minimum).
 Note: The drain plug can only be removed if the muffler assembly is removed.
 Remove the springs and the two button-head screws which attach the system to the engine.
 Tighten the oil fill plug on top of the redrive just snug.
 If you over-tighten the plug, the gasket will be ruined and it will constantly leak oil.
 When the gasket fails, a 11mm ID O ring will work even better.
+If you use an O ring, just snug the plug.
+The O ring will keep it well sealed and from loosening further.

 - Replace muffler springs, as needed.
 They must be examined carefully for wear or damage.